Jusalo24/Web_projekti_R13/README.md

 ## Features

-- 🎬 Browse and search movies using TMDB API
+- 🎬 Browse and search movies and TV shows using TMDB API
 - 👥 Create and manage groups for collaborative movie experiences
 - ⭐ Create and share favorite movie lists
-- 📝 Write and read movie reviews
+- 📝 Write and read movie reviews with ratings
 - 🔐 User authentication and account management
 - 🌐 Responsive web design
+- 🔍 Advanced search and discovery features
+- 📊 Trending content (movies, TV shows, people)
+- 🎭 Person details and filmography

 ---